Tevita Cavubati: Club career

 After playing for Welsh region Ospreys in the Pro14, as of 16 September 2015, Cavubati signed for English club Worcester Warriors from the 2015–16 season.

 On 2 May 2017, Cavubati signed for Premiership rivals Newcastle Falcons from the 2017-18 Premiership campaign.

-After sustaining an injury to his right leg which kept him out of the game for five months, he returned to the field for Newcastle Falcons in an A-League game against Bath.
+In 2016 he sustained an injury to his right leg which kept him out of the game for five months.
 He signed for Harlequins in July 2019, joining the club after the 2019 Rugby World Cup.

 On 3 July 2019, Cavubati signed for Premiership rivals Harlequins from the 2019-20 season.

 On 11 July 2021, Cavubati makes his move to France as he signed for Perpignan in the Top 14 competition ahead of the 2021-22 season.

+On 3 July 2024, Cavubati moved back to England and signed for Blackheath FC, the oldest independent Rugby club in the world, based in South East London.